cvaisnor/prefix_to_postfix_rust/README.md

-Simple program to convert a prefx expression to a postfix expression using a stack in Rust.
+Simple program to convert a prefix expression to a postfix expression using a stack in Rust.